notcoose/old-site/README.md

 # notcoose.github.io

-Old personal website, heavily inspired by and not as cool as the old version of this site: https://410.neocities.org/
+Personal website, heavily inspired by (and not as cool as) the old version of this site: https://410.neocities.org/